Data below refers to children reaching at least expected standard in reading, writing, maths and GPS (grammar, punctuation and spelling) in 2017-18.

 Our KS1 mainstream children exceeded local and national averages in writing.
 They matched local and national averages in reading and matched the national average in maths.

-At the end of KS2, our mainstream children achieved above local and national averages in reading, GPS and maths.
-They matched or exceeded the national average at a higher level in both GPS and maths.
+At the end of KS2, our mainstream children exceeded local and national averages in reading, writing, and GPS and they exceeded the national average in maths.
+They exceeded local and national averages at a higher level in reading, writing and maths and the national average at a higher level in maths.

-Queen’s Manor is in a unique position within Hammersmith and Fulham as the only school with an additional resource base (unit) where the achievement of children with learning difficulties is published alongside mainstream results.
+Queen’s Manor is in a unique position within Hammersmith and Fulham as the only school with an additionally resourced provision (SEN unit) where the achievement of children with learning difficulties is published alongside mainstream results.

 Please bear this in mind when comparing results and, if you would like further explanation, please contact the School Office.